Using Private Attributes

-Evaluating feature gates, dynamic configs, and experiments without logging user data to Statsig
+Evaluating feature gates, dynamic configs, segments, and experiments without logging user data to Statsig

 We take privacy, and the privacy of your user data, very seriously.
 If you have legal requirements that prevent you from sending PII to third parties, or you are just uncomfortable sending PII to a third party service, it is still possible to use Statsig for feature gating, configs, or experiments.

 Any field you wish to evaluate on can be made private.
 Note that if you make the userID field private, your experience in the Statsig console will be broken (the user's tab, metrics charts, event logs, and pulse metrics will be unable to populate accurately).
 If you wish to hide the UserID, we recommend you use a stable, one-way hash to maintain the ability to analyze user behavior.

 For example, let's say you want to use an email condition:

 - Create a feature gate with a condition that passes on certain emails or domains

 - Test it out in the